 Finally, we argued that LV has its characteristics and strength in tracking along product supply chains.
 Much of Cambodia’s illegal logging is driven by demands from Vietnam and China, to cover their demands for wood to meet the demands of the US and the EU for flooring and furniture.
 Based on this, a Cambodian VPA could be expected to make a difference both for timber legality in Cambodia and Vietnam.
 In the Cambodian case, however, there are several complications.
 First, (since transnational actors’ requirements have resulted in) several logging and export bans, there is no significant export of timber from Cambodia that can be tracked.
 Second, the LV logic is based on the presence of a private forest sector to be regulated by the state, but formally (again partly as a result of transnational actors’ interventions that resulted in logging companies packing their tents), there is no wood producing private sector in Cambodia that can be regulated.
-Third, if, as often asserted, government officials themselves play an important role in illegal export to Vietnam through their rent-seeking behaviors, then a government sanctioned licensing system will carry less weight, since it will then be an instrument for the government mainly to control government officers.
-A positive effect of the VPAs could possibly be that it could lead to making export of wood legal, and in this way reduce illegal logging.
-While this would hardly make a difference in terms of deforestation and forest degradation in the short-term, it could perhaps lead to increased transparency in the longer term.
+Third, if, as often asserted, government officials themselves play an important role in illegal export to Vietnam through their rent-seeking behaviors, then a government sanctioned licensing system will carry less weight, since it will then be an instrument for government officers mainly to control government officers themselves.
+A positive effect of the VPAs could possibly be that it could put a pressure on transnational actors as well as on the Cambodian Government to allow logging and export of round wood again and in this way reduce “illegal” logging and related trade in Cambodia.
+While legalizing export of round wood would hardly make a difference in terms of reducing deforestation and forest degradation, it could at least lead to increased transparency in the sector in the longer term.

 Beyond Cambodia